uai2020-344/uai2020-344/README.md

 ## Dependencies

-This project was tested with the following version:
+This project was tested with the following versions:

 - python 3.6 and 3.7
 - pytorch 1.4